simonmichael/hledger/shell-completion/README.md

 - Download or copy the file `shell-completion/hledger-completion.bash` and save it as `~/.hledger-completion.bash`.

-- Add the command `'source ~/.hledger-completion.bash'` this to the end of your `~/.bashrc` file.
+- Add the command `source ~/.hledger-completion.bash` this to the end of your `~/.bashrc` file.

 - Then, you have to start a new Bash, e.g. by typing `bash` on the current